rdarisi/auth0-sample/README.md

   * Update the Application settings as per your needs
     * Add http://localhost:3000/callback to allowed callbacks

 Now you have an application that can be used in conjunction with OIDC scopes (openid, profile, email).
-This example also needs further granular scopes to make access control decissions for that
+This example also needs further granular scopes to make access control decisions for that

 * Create an API
   * Switch on "Allow Offline Access" for Refresh Token flow